-President Xi Jinping delivers a speech titled “Turn Our Vision into a Reality” at the Plenary Session of the 10th BRICS summit in Johannesburg, South Africa, July 26, 2018.
+Chinese President Xi Jinping delivers a speech titled "Turn Our Vision into a Reality" at the Plenary Session of the 10th BRICS summit in Johannesburg, South Africa, July 26, 2018.
 The session, hosted by South African President Cyril Ramaphosa, was also attended by Brazilian President Michel Temer, Russian President Vladimir Putin, and Indian Prime Minister Narendra Modi.
-(Photo: Xinhua)
+[Photo/Xinhua]

-PORT LOUIS — President Xi Jinping left Mauritius on July 28, the last stop of his visit to the Middle East and Africa.
+Chinese President Xi Jinping is leaving Mauritius on Saturday, the last stop of his visit to the Middle East and Africa.

 During his 11-day trip, Xi paid state visits to the United Arab Emirates (UAE), Senegal, Rwanda, South Africa and a friendly visit to Mauritius during a stopover.
 He also attended the 10th BRICS summit in Johannesburg.

 The visit opens new prospect for the South-South cooperation and promotes the building of a community with a shared future for mankind, said Chinese State Councilor and Foreign Minister Wang Yi.

 ENHANCE CHINA-ARAB TIES